mike-duvall/dropwizard-health-check-monitor/README.md

 example-config.txt is a file containing the URL's of the healthcheck page for each dropwizard service instance.

+I currently use this by having  my CI tool run this healthcheck every 5 minutes.
+If it fails, my build radiator turns red and I get an email.

-This is the first version.
+This is the initial version.
 I'll be enhanching this over time.

-The way I currently use this is I have my CI tool run this healthcheck every 5 minutes.
-If it fails, my build radiator turns red and I get an email.

 ## Next steps